Miracle on 34th Street

 Families can talk about...

-Families can talk about why Doris doesn't want Susan to use her imagination.
+Families can talk about why Doris doesn't want Susan to use her imagination in Miracle on 34th Street.
 Why do Kris and Fred think it's important?

 Why is it important that Kris tells people to go to other stores to buy things they didn't have at Macy's?